 Actual Jonno (me): To be able to run a half marathon when I’m 70.
 There are a lot of people who played professional rugby or ran 20 comrades marathons, but in their old age their joints have turned to stone and they’re rocking zimmer frames, or worse, dead.
 So my long term goal – The Ending I Have in Mind – is to be fit enough, and have my body in good enough shape when I am 70 to be able to run a half marathon.

 This means that for the next 30 something years I will need to look after my joints, my muscles and my heart, or that won’t be a possibility.
-It also means that I will have to look after my heart and my lungs.
+That also means eating right and managing stress.
+It goes far beyond exercise.